The Former Police Officer Who Shot Botham Jean is Now on Trial. Here's What To Know About Amber Guyger's Case

 Guyger was later released on a $300,000 bond, according to WFAA.

-Adding to the already controversial case, the Dallas Police Department requested a search warrant for Jean’s apartment several hours after the shooting occurred, according to WFAA.
+Adding to the already controversial case, the Dallas Police Department requested a search warrant for Jean’s apartment the day after the shooting occurred.
 The police found 10.4 grams of marijuana.
 The publication of the warrant (and its findings) drew immediate backlash, and some called it a “smear campaign” against Jean.

 “It’s a pattern that we’ve seen before,” Lee Merritt, one of Jean’s family attorneys, told WFAA.
 “We have a cop who clearly did something wrong.
 And instead of investigating the homicide — instead of going into her apartment and seeing what they can find, instead of collecting evidence relevant for the homicide investigation — they went out specifically looking for ways to tarnish the image of this young man.”